 ESSA replaced No Child Left Behind (NCLB) and identifies school health and physical education as part of a student's "well-rounded education," along with other subjects such as art, music, civics, science, and more.
-This new federal education legislation provides increased access to funds for health and PE programs (including professional development) and allows states and school districts to set their own priorities for funding and accountability.
+This new federal education legislation provides increased access to funds for health and PE programs (including professional development).
+It allows states and school districts to set their priorities for funding and accountability.

-Coordinated School Health/Whole School, Whole Community Whole Child
+Coordinated School Health/Whole School, Whole Community, Whole Child

-Each district is required to adopt a state-approved Coordinated School Health program for all K-8 campuses.
-Each program must provide for coordinating: health education, physical education and activity, nutrition services, and parental involvement.
+Each district must adopt a state-approved Coordinated School Health program for all K-8 campuses.
+Each program must provide for coordination: health education, physical education and activity, nutrition services, and parental involvement.
 Schools are also required to evaluate the Coordinated School Health Program in their Campus Improvement Plan.

-Check with your school or district to see which CSH program they have adopted and how the PTA can support it (for example, some programs have a parental
+Check with your school or district to see which CSH program they have adopted and how the PTA can support it (for example, some programs have a parental involvement component that they may need assistance implementing)

-WHOLE SCHOOL, WHOLE COMMUNITY, WHOLE CHILD A collaborative approach to learning and health Health Physical Involvement Physical Activity CORDINATING POLICY, PROCESS, & ARACIER Family Environment Engagement & Services Health Services SUPPORTED
+WHOLE SCHOOL, WHOLE COMMUNITY, WHOLE CHILD A collaborative approach to learning and health Health Education Physical Involvement CORDINATING POLICY, PROCESS, & ARACITA Nutrition Family Environment & Services Engagement Health Employee Services SUPPORTED SUPPORTED SICAL SUPPROVING HEARTH Counseling, Psychological, & Environment Social Service Social & Emotional

-SUPPORTED

-SICAL SUPPORTED